Steven Brust: The Dragaeran books

 The Vlad Taltos series, written as high fantasy with a science fiction underpinning, is set on a planet called Dragaera.
 The events of the series take place in an Empire mostly inhabited and ruled by the Dragaerans, a genetically engineered humanoid species, having characteristics such as greatly extended lifespans and heights averaging about seven feet.
 Referred to as "elfs" by some humans, they refer to themselves as "human".
 The Dragaeran Empire controls a region that is "enclouded" by a perpetual overcast that blocks the sun from view.

 Vlad Taltos is one of the human minority (known by Dragaerans as "Easterners"), which exists as a lower class in the Empire.
 Vlad also practices the human art of witchcraft; "táltos" is Hungarian for a kind of supernatural person in folklore.
 Though human, he is a citizen of the Empire because his social-climbing father bought a title in one of the less reputable of the 17 Dragaeran Great Houses.
 The only Great House that sells memberships this way is, not coincidentally, also the one that maintains a criminal organization.
 Vlad proves surprisingly successful in this organization.
 Despite being a human and a criminal, he has a number of high-ranking Dragaeran friends and often gets caught up in important events.

-Brust has written 17 published novels in the series, which is proposed to run to nineteen novels – one named for each of the Great Houses, one named for Vlad himself (Taltos), and a final novel which Brust has said will be titled The Final Contract.
+Brust has written 17 published novels in the series.
 The first three novels resemble private-eye detective stories, perhaps the closest being Robert B. Parker's Spenser series.
 The later novels are more varied than the first three.
 Though they read like fantasy, there are science-fictional explanations for some things.